Fiberglass pool stain remover

 4. Gelcoat not cured correctly during manufacture

-5. Adding undissolved buffer to the pool
+5. Adding undissolved sodium bicarbonate to the pool

-If undissolved alkalinity increaser (aka buffer or sodium bicarbonate) is poured directly into the pool, it can cause a stubborn white film to appear on the pool surface.
+If undissolved alkalinity increaser (sodium bicarbonate) is poured directly into the pool, it can cause a stubborn white film to appear on the pool surface.
 To avoid this, ensure that the buffer is dissolved in a bucket of water before it is added to the pool.
 Remember, when buffer is first added to water it will start as milky white and then as it dissolves, the water will become completely clear.
 Finally, once the water is clear in the bucket then add it to the pool.

 Do Not Drain or Acid Wash your Fiberglass Pool